Complete Lipoma Removal Guide

 Can multiple lipomas be removed in one surgery?

 Yes.
 If multiple lipomas are located in nearby areas, we can remove them all in a single surgery, saving time and recovery period.
-A complete pre-operative assessment will determine the optimal removal sequence and plan.
+Multiple lipomas are usually small (1–2 cm), so each incision can be kept within 0.5 cm — often just 0.3 cm — tucking every scar into the natural skin lines.
+A complete pre-operative assessment determines the optimal removal sequence and plan.

 Do giant lipomas (over 10cm) require special treatment?